 Not only do reciprocal agreements simplify the tax process (you'll only file in one state instead of two), some reciprocal agreements actually exempt workers from paying income taxes on wages earned in a nonresident state.
 States with reciprocal agreements include Illinois, Indiana, Iowa, Kentucky, Maryland, Michigan, Minnesota, Montana, New Jersey, North Dakota, Ohio, Pennsylvania, Virginia, West Virginia and Wisconsin.
 Most reciprocal agreements apply only to neighboring states.

 There are a couple of important exceptions worth noting.
 The District of Columbia allows residents of any U.S. state an exemption from D.C. income taxes, although they still must file in their home states.
 Other multi-state regions aren't quite as accommodating.
 In fact, some would even argue that three states in particular are overtaxing workers.
-Find out which ones on the next page [source: Moreno].
+Find out which ones below [source: Moreno].

 4: Taxation in the New York Tri-state Area